tempertemper/www.tempertemper.net/src/site/resources/2013-08-24--what-is-markdown.md

 ## Best practice

 So if  you want to keep your documents forever, for use in as many different contexts as possible---whether you're writing for the web or not---you should look into [using Markdown to write them](/resources/markdown-cheatsheet).

-Are you already using Markdown?
-I'd love to know how you use it -- why not leave a comment below!?